Subject Access Requests

 It may be necessary to ask for proof of identity of the data subject (who is usually the person making the request).

-The University will respond to requests within 40 days of receipt of the completed Request Form (provided sufficient information has been given to enable the University to process the request).
+The University will respond to requests within 30 days of receipt (provided sufficient information has been given to enable the University to process the request).

 What are my Subject Access Rights?

-The Data Protection Act gives you as the data subject, the right to find out what personal data is held on computer and in paper records held in relevant filing systems.
+Data Protection law gives you as the data subject, the right to find out what personal data is held on computer and in paper records held in relevant filing systems.

 What is Personal Data?